VictorViddal/MovieToYou/README.md

 Xcode 12.5.1

 Using

-To change de movie that appears on app change de movieId on MovieDetailViewModel, its automaticaly fetch data from https://api.themoviedb.org/3
+To change The movie that appears on app change de movieId on MovieDetailViewModel, its automaticaly fetch data from https://api.themoviedb.org/3